Vegan meringue kisses

-- ½ tsp white or red wine vinegar (optional)
+- ¼ tsp cream of tartar or ½ tsp white wine vinegar

 - Line a baking tray with a fresh (it is important that the surface is grease-free) sheet of baking paper.

-- In a large, clean bowl (make sure there is no greasy residue, it is best to use a glass bowl for this) beat chickpea water with an electric whisk or use a stand mixer until you get stiff peaks.
-You may want to add ½ tsp of vinegar to stabilise the mixture but it isn’t absolutely necessary – you can make beautiful meringues without it.
+- In a large, clean bowl (make sure there is no greasy residue, it is best to use a glass bowl for this) beat chickpea water and cream of tartar (or vinegar) with an electric whisk or use a stand mixer until you get stiff peaks.

 - To test if whipped chickpea water is ready, gently turn the bowl upside down.
 If the mixture does not start sliding down, you can start adding sugar.
 Otherwise, keep on whipping until the mixture stays in the bowl when inverted.